tHeStRyNg/devops/Solutions/Task1/README.md

 So to Dockerize a Python backend and React frontend, consider creating a Dockerfile for each component and a docker-compose file to orchestrate the containers.

-BreakDown Structure of the project:
+BreakDown Structure of the Backend, Frontend and NGinx containers:

 ```
 ├── Task1